The cup product on Hochschild cohomology via twisting cochains and applications to Koszul rings: Preliminaries on (curved) dg algebras and (curved) dg coalgebras

 \subsection{Dg algebras and coalgebras}

 Recall that a dg algebra is a chain complex $(A, d)$ equipped with a unit $k\to A$ and associative multiplication $\mu:A\ox A\to A$ which are both chain maps.
-On elements, this means the unit $1$ is a cycle and that $d$ satisfies \beq d(fg)=d(f)g+(-1)^{|f|}fd(g), \eeq i.e.\ that $d$ is a graded derivation.
 A dg coalgebra is defined dually to be a complex $(C, d)$ with a coalgebra structure such that each structure map $C\to k$, $\Delta:C\to C\ox C$, is a chain map.
 We will call a dg (co)algebra locally finite if it is finite dimensional in each homological degree.
 A dg algebra $A$ (resp. dg coalgebra $C$) is said to be augmented (resp. coaugmented) if it comes equipped with a dg map $A\overset{\epsilon}\to k$ (resp. $k\overset{u}\to C$).